Charitable and not-for-profit organisations

 - Other purposes beneficial to the public

 The organisation must be established for the benefit of the community or an appreciable section of the community.
-It must also have a constitution, rules or trust deed that demonstrates all of the following:
+It must also have a constitution, rules or trust deed demonstrating all of the following:

-- Its main objectives are exclusively a charitable purpose listed above.
-Any other objectives or activities must be supportive and related to its main objectives, or otherwise minor.
+- Its main objectives are exclusively a charitable purpose as listed above.
+Any other objectives or activities must be supportive and related to its main objectives or minor in nature,

 - No private benefit can be conferred to owners, officers or members.
-Any profits are directed back into the organisation for the continuation of its objective.
+Any profits are directed back into the organisation to continue its objective, and

 What is a not-for-profit (NFP) organisation?

-An NFP is an organisation that uses its profits to promote its objectives and prohibits the payment of any dividend or amount to its members.
+A NFP is an organisation using its profits to promote its objectives and one which prohibits the payment of any dividend or amount to its members.